Immunotherapy for Colorectal Cancer

 Causes of colorectal cancer

 Experts say we are not completely sure why colorectal cancer develops in some people and not in others.
-However, several risk factors have been identified over the years – a risk factor is something which may increase a person’s chances of developing a disease or condition.
+However, several risk factors have been identified over the years – a risk factor is something that may increase a person’s chances of developing a disease or condition.

 The possible risk factors for colorectal factors are:

 - Being elderly – the older you are the higher the risk is.

 - A diet that is very high in animal protein.